gi1mic/DSP-Speaker-Filter/README.md

 Teensy DSP audio filter for external speakers

-This is a version of the DSP filter designed for use in an external amplified speaker.
+This is a simplified version of the DSP filter designed for use in an external amplified speaker.
 Please visit https://gi1mic.github.io/ for information on how to setup your development environment and general information that may be helpful in this project.

-This version uses a TFT display and a rotary encoder so the operator can change the filter properties.
+This version uses a TFT display and a rotary encoder so the operator can change filter properties.

 ### Usage
 - Encoder Rotation - change selected filter setting (displayed in RED on the TFT)